egarcia28/PI_in_the_sky_ENGR4/README.md

 * But we still had enough time to be one of the first groups to do a test launch
 * Our design was easily adaptable, and when we needed to change launching methods it was very simple

-## The woments when tragedy struck
+## The moments when tragedy struck
 * The first launch where the electronics cabin broke off (I was at a 70% confidence level in it's ability to fly)
 * The second launch where the motor launched 30ft breaking its connections (I was at a 50% confidence level in it's ability to fly)
 * When the 1st motor we were testing with inexplicably stopped working